 - Collect, document, and survey student work and progress using CityArts tools/instruments.

 - Submit great story and time sheet reports on a regular and timely basis.

 - High School degree required, some college preferred.

-- Must be eligible to complete at least one minimum time term of AmeriCorps Service (300 hour minimum).
+- Must be eligible to complete at least one half time or full time term of AmeriCorps Service.